 Compliance for many cybersecurity programs has been the cornerstone and the catalyst for why many programs exist in the first place.
 Since the rise of the information technology function within the enterprise, security has been a priority for the companies and governing bodies in the industries and locations where they operate effectively.
-For many entities, compliance is critical to ensure ongoing business operations and support new business growth.
+Cybersecurity compliance regulations are critical for many entities to ensure ongoing business operations and support new business growth.

 To understand the role of compliance standards in an integrated risk and compliance program, consider compliance standards as the physiological requirements in Maslow's hierarchy of needs: the foundational requirements like food, water, and shelter.